PhoenixGreen/Cypherpunktimes-articles/crypto-first-war.md

 | Bison Relay | News feed title |
 | Other platforms | Instagram and TikTok |

-Thesis statement - The importance of securing digital communications became increasingly apparent as computers became more popular.
-This article looks at the first crypto war, examining the historical context, the rise of Cypherpunks, legislative battles, and the lasting impact on global encryption policies.
+Thesis statement - This article looks at the first crypto war, examining the historical context and the lasting impact on global encryption policies.

 Pre-discussion, research and questions

 # Crypto First War

-## Introduction:
+## Introduction to the first crypto war in the 90s:

 - Brief explanation of cryptography and its relevance.
-- Introduction to the first crypto war in the 90s.
 - Importance of encryption.
 - Historical Context.